xamry/notes/Data Engineering/OLAP.md

 Conformed Dimensions (CD): these dimensions are something that is built once in your model and can be reused multiple times with different fact tables.
 Example: Time dimension

 ### Junk Dimension
+A "junk" dimension is a collection of random transactional codes, flags and/or text attributes that are unrelated to any particular dimension.

 ## Fact
 A "fact" is a numeric value that a business wishes to count or sum.